Financial Advisor, Merrill Lynch

 Heath Galloway, a labor & employment partner at Williams Mullen, regularly counsels employers on a wide variety of state and federal laws applicable to the employment relationship.
 Mr. Galloway’s experience includes representing and counseling clients in regards to: the National Labor Relations Act; OSHA Regulations and Compliance; Restrictive Covenants; individual and collective actions under the Fair Labor Standards Act; the Family and Medical Leave Act; Title VII; ERISA; the Age Discrimination in Employment Act; and the Americans with Disabilities Act.
 Although he hopes to help the firm’s clients avoid litigation, Mr. Galloway has vigorously represented employers in state and federal court as well as in administrative proceedings.

-Keith Hauser is the Senior Vice President of Problem Debt Management Property Secured for RBS Citizens, NA.
-In his role, Keith manages the collections and default functions for mortgage and consumer equity products for the Bank.
+Keith Hauser is a Director and Client Partner at SingleStone, a Richmond, Va.-based consulting firm that specializes in Customer Experience (CX) solutions spanning strategy, culture, process, and technology.
+Previously, Keith was the Senior Vice President of Mortgage and Home Equity Default for RBS Citizens, NA.
 Keith relocated to Richmond from Cleveland, OH in 2005 as part of the Citizens Bank/Charter One acquisition.
 Prior to relocating, he was responsible for all Consumer Loan Servicing for Charter One Bank.
 Keith began his career at Bank One in 1986, holding a variety of positions throughout the Bank, with an emphasis on small business lending and auto lease credit, collections, and product management.
 In 1995, Keith became COO and then Co-President of a venture capital – backed growth business in the Security Alarm Monitoring industry.
 Keith has also run a regional division for a national consulting company and the operations for a captive automobile insurance tracking company prior to joining Charter One in 2003.
 A native of Akron, Ohio, Keith has bachelor’s degree from Dartmouth College and an MBA from The Ohio State University.
 Keith, his wife, and three children now reside in Richmond.

 Read Aloud Delaware